S-Hari-B/TBG/docs/v1_verticle_slice.md

 Party Talk consumes the active character's turn and prints deterministic knowledge text

-Emma can reveal information about goblins via Party Talk
+Emma can reveal information about goblins via Party Talk Staff-user skills (Firebolt single-target, Ember Wave up to 3) unlock when Emma has the MP to spend.

 Next: forest_aftermath